Terraform Guardrails

 Overview

 This policy enforces Terraform-specific standards that don't transfer to other IaC frameworks: provider version pinning, module version pinning, and remote backend usage.
-It reads from .iac.native.terraform.files[] and analyzes the parsed HCL to extract required_providers, module, and backend blocks.
+It also bundles a set of AWS resource security checks relevant to SOC 2 — such as encryption at rest, logging, public-access blocking, and network ingress limits — each individually includable.
+All checks read from .iac.native.terraform.files[] and analyze the parsed HCL.
 For generic IaC checks (validity, WAF, datastores), see the iac policy.

 Policies